What’s better…an AR-15 pistol or an AR-15 SBR?

 AR Pistols didn’t use to require Form 20 permission, which was a huge draw for some people.
 But again, the final rule has redefined AR pistols, so things aren’t as cut and dry as they used to be.

 That brings me to my next point, knowing the law can save you a ton of headaches.

-Each state is going to have a different stance on SBRs and pistol builds.
+Each state has a different stance on SBRs and pistol builds.

 If you aren’t sure about the laws of a particular state, class3laws.com is a good site to start with, as it typically is updated regularly.

-If you aren’t sure of your state’s laws, contacting a local ATF field office can get you the answers you need – they are a lot more friendly and willing to help than most people would think!
+If you aren’t sure of your state’s laws, contact your local ATF field office.
+They can get you the answers you need and are a lot more friendly and willing to help than most people would think!

 Build or Buy

 Building and buying an AR-15 pistol is basically the same as a normal AR-15.